A Bayesian inference approach for determining player abilities in football: The data

 \section{The data}

-The data available to us is a collection of touch-by-touch data, which records every touch in a given fixture, noting the time, team, player, type of event and outcome.
-A section of the data is shown in table~\ref{tab-data}.
-The data covers the 2013/2014 and 2014/2015 English Premier League seasons, and consists of roughly 1.2 million events in total, which equates to approximately 1600 for each fixture in the dataset.
-There are 39 event types in the dataset, which we list in table~\ref{eventtype}.
+The data available to us is a collection of touch-by-touch data, which records every touch in a given game, noting the time, team, player, type of event and outcome.
+The data covers the 2013/2014 and 2014/2015 English Premier League seasons and consists of roughly 1.2 million events in total, which equates to approximately 1600 for each game.
+There are 39 event types in the dataset which we list in Table~\ref{eventtype}.
 The nature of most of these event types is self-explanatory, that is, Goal indicates that a player scored a goal at that event time.
-Throughout this paper we will mainly concern ourselves with event types which are self-evident, and will define the more subtle event types as and when needed.
+Throughout this paper we will mainly concern ourselves with event types which are self-evident, and will define the more subtle event types when needed.

-We can split the event types into 4 categories. \begin{enumerate} \item \textbf{Stop:} An event corresponding to a stoppage in play such as a substitution or offside decision. \item \textbf{Control:} An event where a team is perceived to be in control of the ball, these are mainly seen as attacking events. \item \textbf{Disruption:} An event where a team is perceived to be disrupting the current play within a game, these can generally be seen as defensive events. \item \textbf{Unclear:} These events could be classified in any of the other three categories. \end{enumerate} In this paper we are interested in those events which correspond to a player during active game-play, hence we remove Stop events from the data.
-Instead we focus on those event types categorised as either Control or Disruption, or, when a team is attempting to score a goal and when a team is attempting to stop the opposition from scoring a goal respectively.
+We can split the event types into 4 categories. \begin{enumerate} \item \textbf{Stop:} An event corresponding to a stoppage in play such as a substitution or offside decision. \item \textbf{Control:} An event where a team is perceived to be in control of the ball, these are mainly seen as attacking events. \item \textbf{Disruption:} An event where a team is perceived to be disrupting the current play within a game, these can generally be seen as defensive events. \item \textbf{Miscellanea:} These events could be classified in any of the other three categories. \end{enumerate} In this paper we are interested in the events which correspond to a player during active game-play, hence we remove Stop events from the data when considering player abilities.
+We note however, that we use SubstitutionOn and SubstitutionOff when calculating a player's playing time in a game, although we do not model abilities for these events.
+We focus on those event types categorised as either Control or Disruption, that is, when a team is attempting to score a goal and when a team is attempting to stop the opposition from scoring a goal respectively.